linebender/druid/README.md

 ### layout

-Druid's layout protocol is [strongly inspired by Flutter].
-In their `layout` method, widgets are passed a `BoxConstraint` that provides them a minimum and maximum size for layout.
+Druid's layout protocol is strongly inspired by [Flutter's box layout model].
+In druid, widgets are passed a `BoxConstraint` that provides them a minimum and maximum size for layout.
 Widgets are also responsible for computing appropriate constraints for their children if applicable.

 ### data

-Druid uses a `Data` trait to represent [value types].
+Druid uses a [Data trait] to represent [value types].
 These should be cheap to compare and cheap to clone.

 In general, you can use `derive` to generate a `Data` impl for your types.